Pokémon Showdown: Chat rooms

 Showdown hosts multiple chat rooms where users are able to converse about different topics.
 For example, the Smogon tiers, with each having a respective chat room, and language rooms where users can speak French or German among others.
-Individual battles allow both participants to chat.

-Use in competitive Pokémon

-Players of the Pokémon World Championships have used Pokémon Showdown and Smogon forums to receive feedback on potential team setups for official formats, such as the Video Game Championship (VGC).
-MindApe of Nugget Bridge noted that players are not required "to go into serious detail", listing team tracking, teams faced and the win-loss ratio as "bare minimums", along with "satisfaction and success of a particular team" when practising with the teambuilder.

-Comparisons between VGC and Smogon

-Pokémon World Championships, specifically the VGC format, and those offered by Smogon on Showdown have been the subject of comparisons made by prominent players of both formats within the Pokémon community.
-VGC has received heavy criticism from content creators such as Verlisify, who claims that as much as eighty percent of the Pokémon used in the format are not legitimately obtained.
-Other players of Smogon formats, such as PokeaimMD, who occasionally creates content using Showdown, suggests that changes to the ruleset would stop matches feeling monotonous, where the same species of Pokémon are often used time and again.
-As VGC doesn't prohibit Pokémon such as game mascots or mythicals, those competing often stick to a specific set of known good Pokémon.
-Whereas Smogon tiers allow for different types of metagame to emerge, with different Pokémon allowed in each tier respectively.
-The biggest difference between VGC and Smogon formats is the type of matches that each have, with the VGC format using double battles (which use two Pokémon at one time per side), and Smogon tiers on Showdown only being offered as single battles (only one Pokémon at one time per side).

 Reception

-Gaming outlets
+General reception

-The simulator has received mostly positive reception from online gaming outlets, increasingly in 2025 due to the announcement of Pokémon Champions by The Pokémon Company.
+The simulator has received mostly positive reception from online gaming outlets.
 Writing for Kotaku in 2019, Ben Sledge argued that Pokémon Showdown is "even better than using the official games to battle", noting ease of use and faster customisation.
-Sledge also compared the short length of time it takes to wait for a match on Showdown, compared to the much longer wait time on Link Battles in the online feature of core series Pokémon video games.
-Blake Johnson of Comic Book Resources noted the simulators teambuilder in a 2022 review, remarking that it is "one of the biggest draws to Pokémon Showdown", whilst highlighting that it only allows combinations that would be possible in the official videogames.
+Sledge also compared the short length of time it takes to wait for a match on Showdown, compared to the much longer wait for online battles in the core series of Pokémon video games.
+Blake Johnson of Comic Book Resources noted the simulator's teambuilder in a 2022 review, remarking that it is "one of the biggest draws to Pokémon Showdown", highlighting the ease of use involved the teambuilder.
 Johnson concluded by saying that "almost every fan of the series can find something they'll enjoy within it".

+Dimas Ibnu, comparing Showdown with Pokémon Champions for STG Play, explained that each catered to something different to the other.
+Showdown was described as being good for testing teams, whilst Champions has an "emotional connection", allowing players to use Pokémon caught from titles in the video game series.
+Ibnu expressed the progression of both in conjunction however, "test on Showdown, refine strategies, then bring those ideas into Champions for official battles."
+Kotaku writer Kenneth Shepard described Showdown as being "intimidating" compared to Champions, which "helped ease" him into competitive play with limited ability to integrate and not needing to conform to pre-established “metas”.